mikegratton/LetsTalk/README.md

   Talk implementation is simple.
 If there are multiple providers for a service, an error is logged, but no attempt is made to determine which provider will handle a given call.
-Calls use the C++ promise/ future types, including exception setting on failure.
+Calls use the C++ promise/ future types, including setting exceptions on failure.

-* Reactor: A request/response pattern where requests recieve multiple "progress" replies, before finally ending with a reply.
+* Reactor: A request/response pattern where requests recieve multiple "progress" replies, before finally ending with a final reply.
 These are useful in robotics where calculations or actions take appreciable time during which the requesting process may need to cancel or retask the service provider as the situation changes.

-The reactor is likewise bound to Let's Talk, and it is unlikely to become more standards compliant since there are few reactor implementations in the wild.

 # CMake Support